- What are penny stocks?

 Here are four steps to trading penny stocks in Canada:

 1. Open a brokerage account that buys and sells penny stocks

 Since penny stocks are traded OTC, you’ll have to find an online brokerage that will buy and sell penny stocks on your behalf.
 Many will offer this service, but check your online brokerage ahead of time if this is something you’re interested in.

 Once you have a broker who will conduct penny stock trades, you buy penny stocks as you would normal stocks: fund your account, choose your penny stock company, and place an order.

 Because of the risks that penny stocks impose, you typically may have to sign a disclosure with your broker before you start buying them.
 They’ll usually send you a document detailing the risks, and once you review and sign it, your broker will allow you to trade penny stocks.

 Finally, if you’re serious about trading penny stocks, make sure your broker doesn’t charge commissions on penny stock transactions.
 Since you probably won’t earn much on penny stocks anyway, you don’t want to give away your precious gains to extra investing fees.

-In Canada, you’ll likely find the majority of penny stocks in the following markets:
+In Canada, you’ll likely find most penny stocks in the following markets:

 What’s a better alternative to penny stock investing?

-A better approach to stock investing, especially for beginners, is to invest for the long-term.
-That means finding high quality stocks, such as undervalued stocks, good growth stocks, or even stocks that pay out consistent dividends, and holding on to them for the long-haul.
-Additionally, you could diversify your portfolio by investing in a solid fund, such as an ETF.
+A better approach to stock investing, especially for beginner investors, is to invest for the long term.
+That means finding high quality stocks, such as undervalued stocks, good growth stocks, or even stocks that pay out consistent dividends, and holding onto them for the long haul.
+Additionally, you could diversify your portfolio by investing in a solid fund, such as an exchange-traded fund (ETF).